JAlcocerT/JAlcocerT/content/blog/dev-pocketbase.md

 > While PocketBase **includes** a database, it's more accurate to call it a **backend-as-a-service (BaaS)** or a "realtime backend" rather than *just a database*.

-> > You can also try with the demo: https://pocketbase.io/demo/
+> > You can also try with the **pocketbase demo instance**: https://pocketbase.io/demo/

 ### PB 101

 In simple terms: [PB can be selfhosted](https://github.com/JAlcocerT/Home-Lab/tree/main/pocketbase).

+It does not offer a paid hosted service like Supabase.

 Its better for read than for writes and its [data model and collections](#programatic-pb-interaction) are very useful.